dnviti/SmartWifiFanController/docs/01-introduction.md

 * **Automation:** Enable automatic fan speed adjustment based on (optional) temperature sensor readings via a user-configurable multi-point fan curve.
 * **Manual Override:** Provide users the ability to manually set and hold specific fan speeds, irrespective of temperature.
 * **Real-time Monitoring:** Display critical system parameters including current temperature (if sensor present), current fan speed (as a percentage), and actual fan RPM (via tachometer feedback).
-* **Multiple Interfaces:**
-  * **LCD & Buttons:** An intuitive onboard menu system for standalone configuration and status display.
+* **Multiple Interfaces:** \* **LCD & Buttons:** An intuitive onboard menu system for standalone configuration and status display.
   * **Web UI:** A responsive web interface for remote monitoring and configuration when WiFi is enabled.
   * **Serial Console:** A command-line interface for debugging, advanced configuration, and diagnostics, activated by a dedicated debug pin.
-  * **MQTT:** Integration for publishing status and receiving commands from home automation systems.
-* **Flexibility & Modularity:**
-  * Make WiFi connectivity an optional feature, configurable by the user.
+  * **MQTT:** Integration for publishing status and receiving commands from home automation systems, **featuring Home Assistant MQTT Discovery for automatic entity creation.** \* **Flexibility & Modularity:** \* Make WiFi connectivity an optional feature, configurable by the user.
   * Make the temperature sensor an optional component, with graceful fallback behavior if not present.
-  * Make MQTT connectivity an optional feature, configurable by the user.
+  * Make MQTT connectivity and Home Assistant Discovery optional features, configurable by the user.
-* **Persistence:** Store all user settings (WiFi credentials, MQTT configuration, fan curve, operational states) in the ESP32's non-volatile memory (NVS) to ensure they persist across reboots and power cycles.
+* **Persistence:** Store all user settings (WiFi credentials, MQTT configuration, MQTT Discovery settings, fan curve, operational states) in the ESP32's non-volatile memory (NVS) to ensure they persist across reboots and power cycles.
 * **Efficiency & Responsiveness:** Leverage the ESP32's dual-core architecture with FreeRTOS to separate network handling from the main control loop, ensuring responsive performance.
 * **Debuggability:** Include comprehensive serial logging (conditionally enabled) and an onboard LED indicator for debug mode status.
 * **Accessibility & Affordability:** Design the system using readily available, relatively inexpensive components without significantly compromising on quality, reliability, or the "cool factor" of the final product.